Society of Saint Pius V: Associated religious communities

 The Congregation of Saint Pius V (CSPV) is a Society of Common Life for priests and coadjutor brothers, founded by Bishop Kelly in 1996.
 The CSPV was formed to provide a canonical structure for the incardination of priests and the affiliation of religious.
 The congregation operates Immaculate Heart Seminary in Round Top, New York, for its candidates, under the direction of Bishop James Carroll, CSPV.
 The seminary's graduates are ordained by Bishop Carroll or Bishop Santay.
-As of 2025, the CSPV has two bishops, fourteen priests, and four brothers.
+As of 2025, the CSPV has two bishops, fifteen priests, and four brothers.